gomez9656/gomez9656/README.md

 ### Hi! 👋

 My name is Juan Pablo Gomez Garcia and I want to create embedded systems that lands in another planets and help humanity expand their presence in space🚀.
-I'm from Colombia and have 24 years old.
-I studied Electronic Engineering and I am currently searching for oportunities in the embedded systems world.
+I'm from Colombia and I am 24 years old.
+I have an Electronic Engineering degree and i am currently searching for oportunities in the embedded systems world.

 ### Passions
 One of my greatest passion is hardware programming.
 I love embedded software and everything that comes with it.